Please select a name from the left to view their profile.

 Email: nchambliss@hclawfirm.com

 Nancy Griffin Chambliss is Co-Managing Partner of Harrell & Chambliss, with primary practice areas in public/municipal finance and structured securities finance transactions, contracts and procurement law.
-Mrs. Chambliss received a Bachelor of Science degree from Virginia Tech and a Juris Doctor degree from the University of Virginia School of Law.
+Ms. Chambliss received a Bachelor of Science degree from Virginia Polytechnic Institute and State University (Virginia Tech) and a Juris Doctor degree from the University of Virginia School of Law.
 She began her attorney career as an associate in the public finance section of Hunton & Williams.
-Mrs. Chambliss has practiced for over 25 years in public and municipal finance law and has served as bond counsel in bond financings for general obligation public improvement projects, public utility projects of gas, water and wastewater utilities systems, airports, industrial development, hospital, housing, governmental/ 501(c)(3), and educational facilities projects.
+Ms. Chambliss has practiced for over 25 years in public and municipal finance law and has served as bond counsel in bond financings for general obligation public improvement projects, public utility projects of gas, water and wastewater utilities systems, airports, industrial development, hospital, housing, governmental/ 501(c)(3), and educational facilities projects.
 She has also represented underwriters, issuers, lenders and developers in tax-exempt and taxable bond financings and served as co-legal advisor in multiclass securities transactions.
-She has served as co-bond counsel, bond counsel, underwriters' counsel and issuer's counsel in transactions for the issuance of over $9 billion of tax-exempt and taxable bonds and as co-legal advisor in transactions for the issuance of over $13 billion of multiclass mortgage-backed securities.
+She has served as co-bond counsel in transactions for the issuance of over $9 billion of tax-exempt and taxable bonds and as co-legal advisor in transactions for the issuance of over $14 billion of multiclass securities.

-Mrs. Chambliss has served as the program chairman and moderator for a municipal finance program presented to the Local Government Attorneys of Virginia and as a panelist for programs on creative financing.
+Ms. Chambliss has served as program chairperson, moderator and panelist for various programs on municipal finance and creative financing.
 She served as a gubernatorial appointee to the Board of Directors of the Virginia Small Business Financing Authority and as a Director of the Metropolitan Business Foundation.
-Mrs. Chambliss is a member of the Virginia State Bar, the American Bar Association and the National Association of Bond Lawyers and has served on various committees of bar associations.
+Ms. Chambliss is a member of the Virginia State Bar, the American Bar Association and the National Association of Bond Lawyers and has served on various committees of bar associations.

 Adam Nelson Harrell, Jr.